anickacodes/AL-Inventory-Web-Application/README.md

 # AL-Inventory-Web-Application
-End of Mod 2 Project
+Pre-End of Mod 2 Project